YBIGTA/26th-summer-NotebookLocal/inference-server/README.md

-# Inference Server - FastAPI Backend for RAG System
+# Inference Server - Context-Aware Intelligence System

-The **Inference Server** is the core backend component that handles document processing, vector storage, and AI model integration for the NotebookLocal RAG system with advanced Obsidian vault integration.
+The **Inference Server** is the core backend of the NotebookLocal RAG system featuring **Context-Aware Intelligence** - an advanced AI architecture that understands *why* you're asking something, not just *what* you're asking.
+Instead of generic search → retrieve → answer, it models **five fundamental ways humans interact with knowledge**.

 ## 🏗️ Architecture Overview